 Obesity intervention projects can provide valuable data on the most effective means to manage environmental factors.

-Visit the Edgar National Centre for Diabetes Research website to learn more about Rachael and her colleagues’ research.
+Visit the Edgar Diabetes And Obesity Research website to learn more about Rachael and her colleagues’ research.